CTHRU/Hitrava/README.md

 - Extract the following file(s) from the downloaded ZIP file using an unzip tool for your operating system that supports AES encrypted ZIP files.
   > Motion path detail data & description/motion path detail data{epoch datetimestamp goes here}.json
-- Put (a copy of) the extracted file in the Hitrava installation folder and rename it to HiJson.json.
+- Put (a copy of) an extracted file in the Hitrava installation folder and rename it to HiJson.json.

 #### Step 3 - Convert the JSON file with Hitrava
 - Open a Terminal window and change the directory to the installation folder of Hitrava.